The 5 best mattresses to buy in 2025 – I've tested over 150 mattresses, and this is the shortlist I recommend to family and friends

 Finding the best mattress for your sleep needs can make a huge difference to the quality of your sleep.
 I should know, I spent years considering myself a 'bad sleeper', tossing, turning, and overheating in bed, before I realised it was my mattress to blame.

-Overall, the Simba Hybrid Original mattress remains one of the best I’ve tested.
+Overall, the Simba Hybrid Original mattress remains one of the best that our team and I have tested.
 However, there are more great options on the market, and this guide will narrow down the best fit for you.

 Best mattresses 2025: shop now